 By file – you can copy the file to a USB storage device, and then copy that to the next computer.
 The potential problem is that any malware on the first computer may infect the next computer.

 Or you can attach the file to an email and send it to another computer (not an air-gapped one of course, impossible) anywhere in the world.
 This will reduce the risk that malware gets transported, although not impossible.

 Clipboard – the text data of the transaction is copied to the computer’s memory – that’s mainly useful for moving the transaction to another wallet on the same computer.
 But it’s also a way to extract the text data, and paste it into a document.

 By hand – If you extracted the text data from the clipboard, you can actually write it all down on a piece of paper.
-Making a transcribing error won’t sent the bitcoin to the wrong place, it will just make the whole transaction invalid.
+Making a transcribing error won’t send the bitcoin to the wrong place, it will just make the whole transaction invalid.
 Not a recommended way, but it’s pretty cool that that’s possible.
-You can then send it in traditional physical mail, accross the world, just for a laugh.
+You can then send it in traditional physical mail, across the world, just for a laugh.

 QR – once a QR code for the transaction is generated, the screen can be shown to another computer’s camera to transmit the data.

 3. IMPORT THE TRANSACTION

 On the receiving computer’s Electrum wallet, you’ll find the transaction loading menu like this…

 From file – you’ll be able to navigate to the location of the file you have transferred over (typically the USB drive)